Best Blinkist Alternatives To Check Out in 2023

 Compared to other summary apps that merely serve as a preview before committing to purchasing or for spouting off quotes to impress friends, ShortForm’s summaries are comprehensive enough to replace the reading experience altogether.
 The 1-page summary is a high-quality option for a quick overview, but the chapter-by-chapter summaries offer an even more in-depth analysis, complete with exercises where applicable.

-What sets ShortForm apart from its competitors is its ability to draw connections between books on the same topic, providing context and additional points of view to enhance the reading experience truly.
+What sets ShortForm apart from its competitors is its ability to draw connections between books on the same topic, providing context and additional points of view to truly enhance the reading experience.

 In short, there is no comparison regarding the quality of ShortForm’s book summaries.

-While ShortForm does not offer original content, they do include summaries of top articles
+While ShortForm does not offer original content, it includes summaries of top articles.

 The Catalog 👍